lekoala/silverstripe-tabulator/README.md

 If needed, you can register a global SSTabulator.notify function that will be called instead of the default function.

+## Has one field

+If you are using [silverstripe-hasonefield](https://github.com/silvershop/silverstripe-hasonefield/), I have a good news for you because this module includes a basic (for now) support for a simple has one editing button.
+Simply replace your instances of `HasOneButtonField` with `HasOneTabulatorField` and you should be good to go!

 ## Additionnal formaters and helpers

 - SSTabulator.flagFormatter: format a two char country code to a svg flag using Last Icon